It’s time for our annual look back at the past 12 months…and it’s not news to anyone that 2020 was a year we could never have anticipated.

 - Manufacturing in the Age of Experience virtually welcomed a global audience of manufacturing thought leaders and decision-makers to explore the promise of sustainable operations and how 3DEXPERIENCE can change the business equation.
 The 6th edition of our exclusive event took our community on a unique Quest for Sustainable Operations.
 Watch a short recap of the event.

 - Science in the Age of Experience featured four days full of robust learning around the theme: science powering a sustainable and resilient world.
 Attendees explored how enabling scientific innovations to revolutionize how we make, work, and live our life experiences.
 Here’s our pick of the top sessions.

 And the news keeps coming…

 We were excited to relaunch our thought leadership magazine, Compass, in July as a digital-first publication with new features including new categories of content, a fresh design and robust searchability from our seven years of content.
 You can see a video about the new Compass, here.
-In addition to dozens of articles ranging on topics from the promise of 5G, the emergence of outcome-based engagement business models, and a rise in purpose-driven innovation, we released two special reports.
+In addition to dozens of articles ranging on topics from the promise of 5G, the emergence of Virtual Twin as a Service business models, and a rise in purpose-driven innovation, we released two special reports.

 - The Personalized Health Revolution: Even prior to COVID-19, healthcare systems around the world were stretched to the breaking point.
 Experts are increasingly looking to novel applications of emerging technologies to make healthcare more affordable, available, personalized and convenient.
 Through 17 articles, Compass looks at the trends and technologies that are beginning to shift healthcare’s future in a more sustainable direction.